 Kitty was allowed to raise four of her children but the others were taken from her.
 Given her excellent mothering skills, which were, ironically, the very reason she was used as a breeder, one can imagine how difficult it was for Kitty to endure so many babies being taken from her.

-While the whereabouts of most of Kitty's children are not known, one of her children, Dar es Salaam, is a famous chimpanzee who was raised by humans and used in sign language studies in the 1970s.
-Dar now lives at the Chimpanzee and Human Communications Institute when he died in 2012.
+The whereabouts of most of Kitty's children are not known; however, one of her children, Dar es Salaam, was a famous chimpanzee who was raised by humans and used in sign language studies in the 1970s.
+Dar was living at the Chimpanzee and Human Communications Institute when he died in 2012.

 Sent to Sanctuary